lenny

 Step 3

-Self-Care Strategies & Activity (10 minutes)
+Self-Care Strategies & Bingo Activity (5 minutes)

 • Introduce various self-care strategies using the Recharge & Rise Slide Deck.